T-Visa Psychological Evaluations in Oklahoma

 Trafficking survivors often face ongoing risk from traffickers and the networks around them.
 We treat your information with the highest level of care.

-All sessions are conducted through secure HIPAA-compliant telehealth.
+All appointments are conducted through secure HIPAA-compliant telehealth.
 We do not contact traffickers, employers, family members, or anyone connected to your trafficking experience.
 Your evaluation is shared only with you, your attorney, and the authorities you authorize.

 We can accommodate flexible scheduling for clients with safety concerns or limited access to private space.
 Interpretation services are available for an additional fee.